 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 Not only that, but we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.
 (Romans 5:1-5)

 The epilogue of the book of Job tells of Job being blessed again with seven sons, three daughters, and restored wealth.
 It is a fitting metaphor for how our hope in Jesus Christ will ultimately be rewarded with the gift of Christ himself and all his eternal riches and spiritual blessings.
 We will have endless days to spend with Him, and we will know immense wonder for all of eternity.
 It’s impossible to describe what God has for us in our future, for we are told that “…no eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him.”
 (1 Cor.
 2:9)

 Job hoped in God in the face of all evidence to the contrary, and his hope was well rewarded.
 Ours will be too.

-Post Credit: Unlocking the Bible
+Post Credit: Open the Bible